roman-milk/roman-milk.github.io/debutante-milf-lesbian-submissive.md

  I had a few sex toys from a toy party actually at Gwen's house a few months before my husband passed but none of them prepared me for the options women have now.

  I won't go into long boring detail but I bought myself some crazy things: -a wall suction cup cock (the idea of fucking myself from behind a major turn- on...especially after the one I rode on the airplane) -a wi-vibe which apparently has the power to pleasure both inside and outside my cunt -a vibrating egg with remote control -a strap-on cock that I hoped Serena would use on me tonight -a waterproof vibrator for Miranda (actually I bought two...one for me as well).
-Report_Story #7